Employee of the Month: Lisa Groves makes the move from Melbs to Sydney

 Give me an example of something you did this week that kind of stands out in your mind.

 We had a customer—a family with two kids, gun surfers, about six and eight.
-They were a beautiful family to deal with, but they had a lot of issues with our system.
-For some reason, our waiver just didn’t want to work for them.
-So I grabbed my laptop, and we sat inside the park and went through it together, fixing up their whole situation.
+They were a beautiful family to deal with, but they had a few challenges when booking.
+I grabbed my laptop, and we sat inside the park and went through it together, fixing up their requirements.
 Their interaction with us was just really pleasant and super nice, and it was nice to have that time away from the hustle and bustle of check-in and be able to pull a customer to the side and say, ‘Okay, let’s fix this.
 Let’s sit down and work it all out, so next time you come back, there’s not a problem.
 You just walk straight through, okay?’

 What advice would you give to someone to make their experience as smooth as possible here at URBNSURF Sydney?

 Allow plenty of time.
-It’s a bit hard to find this place at the moment because online maps may send you in a different direction.
+It’s a bit hard to find this place at the moment because online maps may send you in a different direction (This has since been fixed.)
 So allow time to travel here, then allow time to check in.
-Sometimes, if they haven’t done their waiver beforehand, they’ve got to sit there and do the waiver, which is full of details they’ve got to fill in.
+Do your waiver beforehand, as this will fast track the check-in process.
 And then there’s the stuff to get ready to surf.
 Don’t forget your bathers, don’t forget your towel, and don’t forget your wax.
 Have a little checklist of everything you need to bring.
 And yeah, just come and enjoy it.
 It’s a pretty cool experience.
 There aren’t many wave parks in the world where you can just book in and go surf.

 And then wave settings.
 Do you have a favorite wave setting?